-The third-party/vendor risk management lifecycle also identifies the specific risk identification, management practices, and activities that are necessary throughout the third-party relationship.
+The third-party/vendor risk management lifecycle also identifies the specific risk identification, management practices, and activities necessary throughout the third-party relationship.
 The risk considerations and activities change slightly as the process progresses from Onboarding to Ongoing and Offboarding.
-Similar lifecycle activities may have different requirements depending on which phase of the lifecycle they're in.
+Following the structure and flow of the lifecycle is a great way to organize your policy content and address each risk activity during each lifecycle stage.